 - The Ameris Bank NOW account, the Prime Meridian Bank Money Market account, the Florida Local Government Investment Trust account (FLGIT), the Florida Cooperative Liquid Assets Securities System (FLCLASS), the Florida Fixed Income Trust (FLFIT), and the Florida Surplus Asset Fund Trust (FL SAFE), which represent the actual "surplus funds" available for investment.
 Housing Prisoner monies held for the Sheriff's Office are in the Florida Fixed Income Trust (FLFIT). - The Ameris Restricted Savings accounts represent the Landfill Escrow Account, the SHIP grant funds, and the Sheriff's Office Federal Forfeiture and Housing Prisoner funds.
-The Landfill Escrow, SHIP, and Sheriff Forfeiture funds must be maintained in a separate account and cannot be invested as surplus funds. - The Ameris Debt Service accounts represent monies held to pay the annual payments of the Wastewater Treatment Plant (WWTP) loan and the Fire/EMS loan.
-These funds must be maintained in these accounts and cannot be invested as surplus funds. - The Ameris Bank and Prime Meridian Bank operating/trust accounts are the accounts used to pay the daily bills of the County, Supervisor of Elections and Clerk of Court as well as fiduciary funds held by the Clerk of Court.
-As operating funds and trust funds, these funds cannot be considered surplus funds. - Prime Meridian Bank Payroll / Clearing account is the account used to process payroll and other similar clearing accounts for the Board of County Commissioners, the Clerk of Court and the Supervisor of Elections.
-As operating funds and trust funds, these funds cannot be considered surplus funds.
+The Landfill Escrow, SHIP, and Sheriff Forfeiture funds must be maintained in a separate account and cannot be invested as surplus funds. - The Ameris Debt Service accounts represent monies held to pay the annual payments of the Wastewater Treatment Plant (WWTP) loan, the Fire/EMS loan and the Project Construction loan.
+These funds must be maintained in these accounts and cannot be invested as surplus funds. - The Ameris Bank and Prime Meridian Bank operating/trust accounts are the accounts used to pay the daily bills of the County. - Prime Meridian Bank Payroll / Clearing account is the account used to process payroll and other similar clearing accounts for the Board of County Commissioners.
+As operating funds, these funds cannot be considered surplus funds.